Marcus Browne: Browne vs Grachev

 Browne returned to boxing following a near two-year absence from the sport to face Denis Grachev on April 20, 2021.
 Grachev, a former kickboxer, was seen as a stay-active fight, which wasn't supposed to present a challenge for Browne.
-The bout was announced for the untelevized undercard of the Frank Martin vs Jerry Perez lightweight clash.
+The bout was announced for the untelevised undercard of the Frank Martin vs Jerry Perez lightweight clash.
 Browne was originally expected to face Gilberto Ramírez for the vacant interim WBC super middleweight title, before Ramírez withdrew from the bout on February 12, 2021.
-Browne, who entered the fight as a -10 000 favorite, beat Grachev by unanimous decision.
+Browne, who entered the fight as a –10,000 favorite, beat Grachev by unanimous decision.
 Neither PBC nor Browne made mention of the contest afterwards.